RoshanPasupathy/OMP_scheduling/Readme.md

 ## 3. loopsAfsN\_.c
 **loops** **Af**finity **S**cheduling **N**ew **Dash**
 * State: Working.
 As fast as `loopsAfsN.c`.*Extra effort may not be worth it.*
-* Tried reducing the overhead in `loopsAfsN.c` by offloading work from threads whihc havent started to threads which are done with their local set.
+* Tried reducing the overhead in `loopsAfsN.c` by offloading work from threads which havent started to threads which are done with their local set.
 * This is advantageous in systems in which thread performance greatly differs.
 Otherwise it induces an extra overhead in large locked reagions.
+* **Faster than guided scheduling**

 ## 4. loopsRef.c
 **loops** **Ref**erence